 To create and destroy even becoming ...

 In terms of the radical contingency behind Meillassoux's God, I am first struck by how it reminds me in some very qualified but important respects of Whitehead's and Hartshorne's process God.
-I say this because while Meillassoux's God in total does not exist but someday *may*, it is his Hyperchaotic ground which seems to encompass many of the aspects of the di-polar process God's contingent or virtual pole as a sort of transcendental condition.
-And while there certainly is a difference in how power is conceived (Meillassoux's version is an unbridled power and utterly absolute, independent; the process philosopher's power is relative and non-coercive), it is the ontological scheme of how that power forms a sort of transcendental ground which makes me think of process thought.
-This transcendental ground (the Hyper-chaos, and also the virtual) is also quite similar to what some of the German idealists were up to, especially Schelling with the "unruly ground" and the divine "Potenzen" (this even despite Meillassoux posing being and becoming against each other in correlationism: Schelling and Hegel are important influences for him as he has already admitted in interviews).
-Add emphasis on the process by which the virtual real spontaneously creates, and again you get more Whiteheadianism through the concepts of creativity and novelty - all from a required pole of contingency.
+I say this because while Meillassoux's God in total does not exist but someday *may*, it is his Hyperchaotic ground which seems to encompass many of the aspects of the di-polar process God's contingent or virtual pole as a sort of transcendental condition or "ground."
+And while there certainly is a difference in how power is conceived (Meillassoux's version is an unbridled power and utterly absolute, independent; the process philosopher's power is relative and non-coercive), it is the ontological scheme of how that power forms a sort of transcendental creative condition which makes me think of process thought.
+This transcendental ground (the Hyper-chaos, and also the virtual) is also quite similar to what some of the German idealists were doing, especially Schelling with the "unruly ground" and the divine "Potenzen" (this even despite Meillassoux posing being and becoming against each other in correlationism: Schelling and Hegel are important influences for him as he has already admitted in interviews).
+Add emphasis on the process by which the virtual real spontaneously creates, and again, thinking about Meillassoux's God in process terms seems to make more sense.
+The concepts of creativity and novelty both arise from the pole of Meillassouxian contingency.
 And so Meillassoux and process thought seem to fit together, but so far only on one hobbling leg of contingency.

-One must keep in mind the places in Meillassoux's philosophy where the actual pole seems to take on crucial speculative functions: the arche-fossil, for example.
-This is readily provided by the actuality of the "great outdoors" and the individuated reals which communicate their mathematizable properties (thus the object-oriented moments of his philosophy and thus the other side of Whiteheadianism, the actual pole).
-These objects do not require the human, but nevertheless lure speculating inquirers toward them.
-One may also consider the arche-fossil, ancestrality, as the "objective immortality of the past."
-Science and empirical thought are the guiding lights to consider these "preserved" actual occasions.
-Here reason and mathematics offer their own services in discerning the speculative real, in other words Whiteheadian methods of access (it would be interesting to see if there is anything like prehension at work in Meillassoux given his recent interest in semiotics).
+One must keep in mind the places in Meillassoux's philosophy where the actual pole seems to take on a crucial function, most particularly the arche-fossil, for example.
+Here one may consider the arche-fossil, ancestrality, as the "objective immortality of the past" and the other side of Whiteheadian or process di-polarity.
+This is readily provided by the actuality of the "great outdoors" and the individuated reals which communicate their mathematizable properties.
+These artifacts do not require the human, but nevertheless propel inquirers along into future worlds (whether of matter, life, thought or justice).
+Further, science and empirical thought are the guiding lights to consider these "preserved" actual occasions in their immortal temporal tomb.
+Reason and mathematics, prized lights of Whitehead as well, offer their own services in discerning the material real as empirical condition.
 And so here we have the other leg of di-polarity: the actual.

 This hyper-chaotic time is able to create and destroy even becoming, producing without reason fixity or movement, repetition or creation.
 That’s why I think that ultimately the matter of philosophy is not being or becoming, representation or reality, but a very special possibility, which is not a formal possible, but a real and dense possible, which I call the “peut-être”- the ‘may-be’.